versen/versen.github.io/content/about/contact.md

 ## Contact

-See the members page for a directory of people involved in software engineering in The Netherlands
+See the [members](/contents/members) page for a directory of people involved in software engineering research in The Netherlands.

 Contact VERSEN directly via:

+* general information: please use [info@versen.nl](mailto:info@versen.nl) if you are unsure where to address your question to VERSEN; we will take care of it.
+It mail is read by the secretary, the chair and the treasurer of VERSEN.
+* chair: [Tijs van der Storm](mailto:Tijs.van.der.Storm@cwi.nl); the chair is also the spokesperson of VERSEN.
+They can answer all questions regarding software engineering research and its applications in The Netherlands, or forward the question to another VERSEN member.
+[Paris Avgeriou](mailto:paris@cs.rug.nl) is the vice-chair.
+* secretary: [Alexander Serebrenik](mailto:a.serebrenik@tue.nl); the secretary handles organizational matters of the executive board, can facilitate appointments with board members, and also forward any question to the appropriate board member.
+* financial and legal: [Jurgen Vinju](mailto:Jurgen.Vinju@cwi.nl); the treasurer deals with all matters financial and legal for VERSEN.
+Please address snailmail as follows:
 ```
 VERSEN
 t.t.a.
-Jurgen Vinju (communication)
+Jurgen Vinju (CWI SWAT)
 P.O.
 Box 94079
 1090 GB Amsterdam
 NETHERLANDS
 Phone: +31 20 592 9333
 ```

-Or send email to:

-* [secretary@versen.nl](mailto:secretary@versen.nl) to contact the secretary of VERSEN
-* [board@versen.nl](mailto:board@versen.nl) to reach all board members at once.
-* [info@versen.nl](mailto:info@versen.nl) for general questions (an appropriate board member will be matched to your question)
-* [advisory-board@versen.nl](mailto:advisory-board@versen.nl) to contact the advisory board.
-Please note that this email is checked before forwarding.

-WebMaster: For web page issues please contact us on [Github](https://github.com/versen/versen.github.io/issues).
+* web: For web page issues of <http://www.versen.nl> or <http:www.sen-symposium.nl>, please contact us on [Github](https://github.com/versen/versen.github.io/issues).